 Living with family: Parents/relatives who have been through the process of buying their first home might be thrilled to help you out by sharing their home.
 Offer to pay rent, help with other expenses, and mark a specific end date so it doesn’t strain your relationship.

 Get a roommate: If you have space, getting a roommate to offset your rental costs is an amazing resource for saving money.
 Make sure that it isn’t against your rental contract and establish rules before having someone move in.

-Offer to do work for the landlord: Ask your landlord if you can do home improvement or other work in order to get a reduction in your monthly rent.
+Offer to do work for the landlord: Ask your landlord if you can do home improvement or other work to get a reduction in your monthly rent.
 Yard work and property improvements are a great place to start.

 Do some research

-If you are wondering how to save money for a down payment while renting, one of the most important things you can do is upfront research so that you fully understand the process and costs involved.
+If you are wondering how to save money for a down payment while renting, one of the most important things you can do is do upfront research so that you fully understand the process and costs involved.

 It might seem intimidating and overwhelming, but you are not the first (or the last!) person to panic at the thought of all you need to do to be ready.
 There are workarounds that can help speed up the homebuying process including:

 First-time buyer programs: Talk to your lender about first-time homebuyer programs.
 There are loans backed by various government entities that allow you to purchase with less money down or less than stellar credit.